Licensed Clinical Psychologist Serving Toronto & The Surrounding Area

-Dr. O'Connor is a Toronto based licensed clinical psychologist.
-She offers Psychological Testing and Assessment services to children, adolescents, young adults and their families.
-She provides services at her Toronto office, located at 2 St. Clair Avenue West (Yonge and St. Clair).
-She also provides services to clients in the York and Simcoe regions at offices located in Barrie and Alliston.
+Dr. O'Connor, a Toronto based licensed clinical psychologist, offers Psychological Testing and Assessment services to children, adolescents, young adults and their families.
+She provides services at her Toronto office, located at Yonge and St. Clair and to clients in the York and Simcoe regions at offices located in Barrie and Alliston.
 She takes referrals from educational personnel, physicians, pediatricians, personal injury and family lawyers, mental health professionals and organizations.

 Her psychological testing and assessment services include: